J-A-M-E-5/argparsex/README.md

-# argparsex - Extention to argparse to handle defaults better
+# argparsex - Extension to argparse to better handle default values

 ## Installation